 Here are her own words via questions that I asked.

 What is it that drives you to begin a piece of work anytime you do.

 Phoebe: I can’t say it’s one thing.
 It’s usually a combination of feelings and me putting together several sensory experiences I’ve had.
 Whether it’s something beautiful I saw on social media, a movie, outside or in a book they will find their way onto the paper.

 As a young artist with a unique way of sharing your thoughts, how has your experience been with those who interact with your pieces as you grow more into it since you started?

-Phoebe: I’m grateful for each person whose come across my work and especially when someone is kind enough to share how it’s made them feel.
-I’ve gotten really positive responses and I’m usually learning something new about myself work from my audience.
+Phoebe: I’m grateful for each person who has come across my work , especially when they are kind enough to share how it’s made them feel.
+I’ve encountered positive responses and I’m usually learning something new about myself from my audience.
 I think that is really special.

 People who aren’t very close to me don’t know that I’d also like to be writer.
 It is a part of my life that I don’t share so much just yet but writing is one of my passions.
 Still pursuing it privately but I hope that author will be one of the titles I’ll get to have someday.

 Know her and her work more via